kdpo/Storage_Dapp/README.md

 Otherwise, you can use [Remix](https://remix.ethereum.org/), an online Solidity IDE, to test smart contracts.

 Once all the tools have been installed, you need to set up Metamask, connecting it to one of the automatic generated accounts of Ganache.
 You'll need to connect Metamask to this __local network__, with one of the Ganache accounts.
+Import your private key from one of of your Ganache accounts.
 Once Metamask is correctly configured you can continue with the installation.

 ## Dependencies and installation